ParrotSec/linux-rpi/Documentation/admin-guide/cgroup-v2.rst

 	  pglazyfreed (npn)
 		Amount of reclaimed lazyfree pages

+	  zswpin
+		Number of pages moved in to memory from zswap.

+	  zswpout
+		Number of pages moved out of memory to zswap.

+	  zswpwb
+		Number of pages written from zswap to swap.

 	  thp_fault_alloc (npn)
 		Number of transparent hugepages which were allocated to satisfy a page fault.
 This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE